 Relate & redirect

-If you are asked a question that completely baffles you or you have no previous experience that directly related to the questions, then redirect to a situation or a subject that you are familiar with that has some relevance.
+If you are asked a question that completely baffles you or you have no previous experience that directly relates to the question simply redirect to a situation or a subject that you are familiar with that has some relevance.

-If a question is asked that you really do not have any relevant experience or skills that relate to the question, then just be honest with the interviewer and apologize that you cannot adequately answer the question but you are happy to research and respond after the interview (if appropriate).
+When a question is asked that you really do not have any relevant experience or skills that relate to the question, then just be honest with the interviewer.
+Apologize that you cannot adequately answer the question but you are happy to research and respond after the interview (if appropriate).

 3# – The STAR Method

 The star method is one that I have used in interviews but also in business meetings and other situations where you may get asked a question you may not have the direct answer on the tip of your tongue.